todoubled/technical-leaders/public/f100-ai-workspace.md

 2. **Claude Phase** (1 hour):
    - "Pull Q3 metrics from PostHog and create visualizations"
    - "Generate a executive summary from Linear completed projects"
-   - "Create a QBR deck in Google Docs with these insights"
+   - "Create a formatted QBR report with these insights"
-   - "Schedule a prep meeting via Slack with key stakeholders"
+   - "Email the QBR preview to stakeholders@company.com"

 **Result**: QBR prep in 2 hours instead of 2 days